Durrp/Assembly/README.md

 # Assembly x86
 8-bit Assembly projects source files

-These files were compiled and built using the Turbo Assembler tool from the techapple website: http://techapple.net/2013/01/tasm-windows-7-windows-8-full-screen-64bit-version-single-installer/
+To be able to compile and exectue these files, the Turbo Assembler tool from the techapple website is needed: http://techapple.net/2013/01/tasm-windows-7-windows-8-full-screen-64bit-version-single-installer/

+After the program the program is opened DOS screen will pop-up, make sure you are in the same directory where you stored the source files in.
+(Usually in C:\Tasm 1.4\Tasm )

+To properly execute our assembly programs we need to compile and link our code.

+Compile : tasm “filename.asm” [no quotes]

+Link : tlink “filename.obj” [no quotes]

+To execute the file : filename.exe [the .exe can be excluded]